 The aluminum industry is a vital part of the American manufacturing sector and a leader in the national sustainability movement.
 And as the public policy issues facing the industry have become more complex and integrated, it’s important that elected leaders understand the environmental benefits of aluminum and the industry’s contributions to local economies.

-The aluminum industry contributes more than $150 billion to the U.S. economy, nearly 1 percent of the GDP.
-More than 670,000 American jobs are supported by the industry.
+The aluminum industry supports nearly 660,000 direct, indirect and induced jobs and nearly $172 billion in total economic output.
 Aluminum is one of the few materials that virtually every person in the country uses everyday.

 The aluminum industry’s technological advances increase the business and competitive advantages of U.S. firms.
 From building materials to consumer packaging, innovative alloys to cutting-edge applications, the aluminum industry provides its customers with the technology needed to compete and win in hundreds of industries.